Earth Notes: Radbot: Origin Myth: 4

 As our caped hero is finding out, you need to let your potential customers know that the product of their dreams is available.
 Or maybe convince them that your new product is the dream that they hadn't quite got around to having yet.
 That's marketing.

-As our heroes are also finding out, just setting up a dozen social media accounts is not enough.
+As our heroes are also finding out, just setting up a dozen social media accounts is also not enough.
 We've heard of content and strategy and engagement (and inbound marketing) too!

 Confused?
 You will be!